Skip to content

 What Town Centre Renting Is Actually Like

-The town centre is loud during the day and quieter at night than you might expect.
+The town centre is lively during the day and quieter at night than you might expect.
 Main Street pedestrianises during shopping hours and the buzz dies down significantly by early evening.
 Casemates has bars and restaurants that run later, so if you are in the streets immediately off Casemates, Friday and Saturday nights can be noisy.

 The older buildings have character but variable insulation and soundproofing.
 Air conditioning is essential in summer.
 Many properties were updated during the renovation wave of the 2010s and early 2020s, so interiors can surprise you with how modern they are behind a traditional facade.